 - A rare villainous (protagonist) example from L. Ron Hubbard's Mission Earth: after some extreme nonconsensual BDSM torture sessions, alien spy Soltan Gris is given enhanced equipment by a well-meaning but perverted doctor.
 When he goes back and rapes the women who abused him so, his oversized penis not only makes them forgive him and beg for more sex afterward, it also cures them of their lesbianism (since of course they couldn't properly enjoy sex without a man's involvement), and leads them to invite all their lesbian friends to be cured by his penis.
 The author also takes the trope further by emphasizing how not only does Gris' new size make sex better, but also the volume of his ejaculate.

-- And then averted with Karsa Orlong and Samar Dev.
+- And then discussed and averted with Karsa Orlong and Samar Dev.
 The former is, admittedly, from what passes as a race of giants in the series, and the latter a normal human woman, so Karsa is quite aware of the.. impracticalities.

 - Coupling's Patrick Maitlan had a sex toy molded after him coming in at about ten inches.